mattcroat/joy-of-code/posts/svelte-matching-game/svelte-matching-game.md

 [Try the game](https://www.sveltelab.dev/23ecr9zxtm5juw2) in your browser (you might need to enable cookies) and you can also find the code on [GitHub](https://github.com/joysofcode/svelte-matching-game).

-I'm going to [create a SvelteKit project](https://kit.svelte.dev/docs/creating-a-project) with TypeScript which is optional, but you can code along using [SvelteLab](https://www.sveltelab.dev/) in your browser.
+You can code along using [SvelteLab](https://www.sveltelab.dev/) in your browser, or [create a SvelteKit project](https://kit.svelte.dev/docs/creating-a-project) with TypeScript (optional).

-Let's get the base styles out of the way to focus on the fun things.
+Let's get the base styles out of the way by copying them over to `src/app.css`.

 ```css:src/app.css showLineNumbers
 @import '@fontsource/poppins';